-The Draft Scoping Requirements for the Mordialloc Bypass (draft Scoping Requirements) set out the specific matters to be investigated and documented in the EES for the project.
-The final scoping requirements will be issued by the Minister following the consideration of public comments received on this draft.
+The Scoping Requirements for the Mordialloc Bypass (Scoping Requirements) set out the specific matters to be investigated and documented in the EES for the project.
+The Minister has issued the Scoping Requirements in consideration of public comments received on draft Scoping Requirements.